define-private-public/PSRayTracing/README.rst

 You should be good now to start rendering.

-If you want to see what scenes, supply the flag ``-list-scenes`` to the executable.
+If you want to see what scenes, supply the flag ``--list-scenes`` to the executable.
 The output form this is different depending upong what branch you're currently on.